antonhornquist/grrr-meta-rb/README.md

 # grrr-meta-sc

-Class models and utility methods for generating class file stubs for Grrr-sc and grrr-rb
+Class definitions and utility methods for generating class file stubs for Grrr-sc and grrr-rb

 ## Requirements